A Dash for the Timber Silk Jacket LiningRegular price £125.00

 Frederic Remington 1861–1909, A Dash for the Timber, c.1889

 Between 1885 and 1888 Fredric Remington made a number of trips to the American Southwest, principally to cover the U.S. Cavalry and its pursuit of the Apaches.
 A Dash for the Timber was his first significant work and launched his career as a major painter when it was exhibited to critical acclaim at the National Academy.
-This action-filled portrayal of the struggle of life on a dangerous frontier illustrates a group of cowboys being pursued by a group of Indians.
+This action-filled portrayal of the struggle of life on a dangerous frontier illustrates a group of cowboys being pursued by a group of Native Americans.
 The colours and fine details of the scene really bring to life the chaos of the life and death pursuit.

 Usage: Generally, we find tailors prefer to work with two panels of a single painting per jacket in order to line up the image along the back seam.
 For full details on how best to use our linings, click here: Linings FAQ.

 Jacket Lining Gallery: Click here to see examples of our jacket linings.

 Reviews: Click to read Customer & Expert Product Reviews.

 Shipping: 2-7 business days Worldwide, shipped separately from other items purchased at the same time.